Here is a list of the various ministries and programmes we’re engaged in and support.

 Care Groups (also called CGs or Small Groups) are an essential part of EEFC's ministries.
 CGs offer a smaller and more closely knitted group for members to fellowship, do Bible study, pray and support one another.
 Currently, we have 10 CGs that are meeting regularly in the following locations:

 Different CGs cater for members with young children, more mature/senior adults, college students and young working adults.
-If you're interested to find out more, please contact:
+If you're interested to find out more, please contact us.

-For pastoral care and visitations, please contact Pastor David Low above.
+For pastoral care and visitations, please contact Pr Hon Chien.

 It is the prayer and hope of Youth Alive! that in collaboration with parents and families, we can provide an environment where friendship may flourish, positive peer and adult support can be encouraged, and the word of God can be learned in a way that is meaningful to the youths, so that their lives can be counted for our Lord Jesus' sake.

 The Migrant Ministry of Emmanuel EFC seeks to honour Jesus Christ by providing pastoral care, Bible teaching and fellowship amongst migrant workers living in the KL area.
-Services are currently held at our church premises in a small group setting.
-This service is held on Sundays from 11:00 AM - 12:30 PM and the general programme is as follows:
+Gathering is held on Sundays from 11:00 AM - 12:30 PM and the general programme is as follows: